2020-21 Annual Report (text version)

-Strong investor demand for QTC’s term debt issuance supported the early completion of Queensland’s $9.9 billion 2019–20 borrowing program.
-As COVID-19 escalated, QTC continued to demonstrate its reputation as a premium issuer through the high-quality execution of term debt issuance under extremely volatile market conditions—raising an additional $10.6 billion to further strengthen the State’s funding and liquidity position.
+Strong investor demand for QTC’s term debt issuance underpinned the completion of Queensland’s $21 billion borrowing program.
+QTC continued to demonstrate its reputation as a high-quality issuer through the strategic execution of term debt issuance in a competitive market.

-In 2019–20, QTC recorded an operating profit after tax from its capital markets operations of $67 million (2018–19: $126 million) and paid a dividend to the State of $50 million.
-The reduction in operating profit was largely the result of the volatility in financial markets arising from COVID-19.
-COVID-19 impacted both the market value of the financial instruments held by QTC and presented fewer opportunities to generate returns on QTC’s financial instruments, with supportive market conditions underpinned by the Reserve Bank of Australia’s quantitative easing program.
+In 2020–21, QTC recorded an operating profit after tax from its capital markets operations of $116 million (2019–20: $67 million) and paid a dividend to the State of $50 million (2019–20: $50 million).
+The operating profit was largely the result of capturing market opportunities to generate returns on QTC’s financial instruments, with supportive market conditions underpinned by the Reserve Bank of Australia’s quantitative easing program.

-QTC’s Capital Guaranteed Cash Fund delivered $146 million in investment returns to its government clients during the year and retained its position as one of the largest managed cash funds in Australia with $8.6 billion under management.
-QTC’s Cash Fund was not significantly impacted by the disruptive market conditions in quarters three and four and provided clients with strong returns and security from market volatility.
+QTC’s Capital Guaranteed Cash Fund delivered $71 million (2019–20: $146 million) in investment returns to its government clients during the year and retained its position as one of the largest managed cash funds in Australia with $9.6 billion under management at 30 June.
+QTC focused on an asset management strategy that provided protection against falling outright yields and tightening spreads.

-QTC’s retained earnings balance of $527 million, after paying these dividends, demonstrates the organisation’s continued strong financial position.
-Retained earnings are closely monitored to ensure QTC’s capital requirements are met.
+QTC’s retained earnings balance of $592 million, after paying these dividends, demonstrates the organisation’s continued strong financial position.
+Retained earnings are closely monitored to ensure QTC’s Board prescribed capital requirements are met.

 Value delivered for the State

 In the year under review, Standard & Poor’s, Moody’s Investors Service and Fitch Ratings reaffirmed Queensland’s and QTC’s credit ratings.
 QTC is rated AA+/A-1+/Stable, Aa1/P-1/Stable and AA/F1+/Stable by Standard & Poor’s, Moody’s Investors Service and Fitch Ratings respectively.
-These stable ratings are a key reason for continued demand from domestic and global investors for QTC debt, and for QTC’s ability to exceed borrowing expectations through the COVID-19 period.
+These stable ratings are a key reason for continued demand from domestic and global investors for QTC debt, and for QTC’s ability to meet the larger issuance requirements through the COVID-19 period.

-QTC was the first institution globally to implement the latest version of its treasury management platform and also upgraded its core finance system, providing continued improvement to its business operations on time and budget.
+QTC upgraded its core finance system and client transaction portal, providing continued improvement to its business operations on time and budget.

-Independent recognition of QTC’s leadership and culture has continued in 2020–21 and for the second consecutive year, QTC has been recognised as one of Australia’s best places to work, receiving the ‘Employer of Choice’ Gold Award from Human Resources Director.
+Independent recognition of QTC’s leadership and culture has continued in 2020–21 and for the second consecutive year, QTC has been recognised as one of Australia’s best places to work, receiving the ‘Employer of Choice’ Award from Human Resources Director.